What is Music about?

 Assessor involvement during the assessment event is limited to monitoring students’ progress closely and familiarising themselves with students’ evolving work.
 This is especially important for students working in groups.

-Students may work in small groups on projects, but each student’s evidence must be individually identifiable and represent the student’s own work.
-This includes evidence produced outside of class time or teacher supervision.
+Students may work in small groups on projects where appropriate to the assessment activity, but each student’s evidence must be individually identifiable and represent the student’s own work and meet all the requirements of the Standard.
+This includes evidence produced outside of class time or assessor supervision.

-Students may access any materials, resources or tools that would support their understanding and skill development necessary for engaging with and completing Assessment Activities.
+Students may access any materials, resources or tools that would support their understanding and skill development necessary for engaging with this Standard.
 However, this excludes resources that could artificially create the evidence assessed, such as software, websites, or any AI technologies.

 - a sound or video recording